phoopee3/creating-blocks-using-acf/ACF Blocks.md

 # Slider block

-A more advanced example using some javascript to load a gallery of photos into a slider.
+Display a gallery of images in a slider component.

+While the block fields are simple - a gallery field and a checkbox to open the images in a lightbox, the block code is more complex because it loads scripts and styles to facilitate the slider.

 ---